Optimize query to determine whether a frontend user has access to content elements or pages

 (issue imported from #M15985)

-#2 Updated by Björn Pedersen about 9 years ago
+#2 Updated by Björn Pedersen over 9 years ago

 from: http://dev.mysql.com/doc/refman/5.1/en/subquery-restrictions.html (same also for 5.5) #